Ronald Reagan: 1966 California gubernatorial election

 In January 1966, Reagan announced his candidacy for the California governorship, repeating his stances on individual freedom and big government.
 When he met with black Republicans in March, he was criticized for opposing the Civil Rights Act of 1964.
-Certain in his own lack of prejudice, Reagan responded resentfully that bigotry was not in his nature and later argued that certain provisions of the act infringed upon the rights of property owners.
+Reagan responded that bigotry was not in his nature and later argued that certain provisions of the act infringed upon the rights of property owners.
 After the Supreme Court of California ruled that the initiative that repealed the Rumford Act was unconstitutional in May, he voiced his support for the act's repeal, but later preferred amending it.
-In the Republican primary, Reagan defeated George Christopher, a moderate who William F. Buckley Jr. thought had painted Reagan as extreme.
+In the Republican primary, Reagan defeated George Christopher, a moderate Republican who William F. Buckley Jr. thought had painted Reagan as extreme.

-Reagan's general election opponent, Pat Brown, attempted to label Reagan as an extremist and tout his own accomplishments.
+Reagan's general election opponent, incumbent governor Pat Brown, attempted to label Reagan as an extremist.
 Reagan portrayed himself as a political outsider, and charged Brown as responsible for the Watts riots and lenient on crime.
 In numerous speeches, Reagan "hit the Brown administration about high taxes, uncontrolled spending, the radicals at the University of California, Berkeley, and the need for accountability in government".
 Meanwhile, many in the press perceived Reagan as "monumentally ignorant of state issues", though Lou Cannon said that Reagan benefited from an appearance he and Brown made on Meet the Press in September.
-Ultimately, Reagan won the governorship with 57 percent of the vote compared to Brown's 42 percent.
+Reagan won the governorship with 58% of the vote compared to Brown's 42%.